 - South Korea

 By picking three, closely-related Asian countries, and then one country from across the globe, I’ve created such an obvious outlier that it robs students of the chance to really think.
 It’s like a bright light shining in my face!
-We can’t see past Brazil’s distance from the other three.
+We can’t see past Guatemala’s distance from the other three.

 Instead, consider which of these countries is not like the others: